UW Medicine Faculty Present the Leading Edge of Research

 Lectures are organized into the four categories described below.
 Speakers are nominated by members of the School of Medicine scientific community and final selection is determined by a committee of peers from the Council on Research and Graduate Education (CORGE).

-Science in Medicine Lecturers recognizes the body of research for established faculty members as well as recent exciting discoveries.
+Science in Medicine Lectures: Science in Medicine Lectures recognize the body of research for established faculty members as well as recent exciting discoveries.

-The Distinguished Scientist Lecture recognizes an accomplished School of Medicine senior faculty member, honoring outstanding achievements in their field of research.
+Distinguished Scientist Lecture: The Distinguished Scientist Lecture recognizes an accomplished School of Medicine senior faculty member, honoring outstanding achievements in the field of research.